epi-sam/journalR/README.md

 Enter `format_journal_df()`:

-- Format a central/lower/upper set of three columns into an e.g. `mean (lower -- upper)` string.
+- Format a central/lower/upper set of three columns into an e.g. $mean (lower -- upper)$ string.
-- Ready for easy copy/paste into Word or similar.
+  - Ready for direct copy/paste into Word or similar.
 - The user must provide a data type (`metric`), which tells the function how to format the numbers.
 - central/lower/upper relationships are asserted (lower \< central \<